Sport continues to be a catalyst for protest despite misgivings

 As images of wrestlers being manhandled by police were beamed across the world, 2016 Olympic bronze medallist Sakshi Malik said: “This is how our champions are being treated.
 The world is watching us.”

-Their controversial and disruptive tactics have been condemned by athletes and fans alike, but they also garnered sympathy from popular and outspoken soccer pundit Gary Lineker.
+Their controversial and disruptive tactics have been condemned by athletes and fans alike, but they also garnered sympathy from popular and outspoken football pundit Gary Lineker.

 “I think that moments like this are history-defining moments,” Gauff said.
 “If that’s what they felt they needed to do to get their voices heard, I can’t really get upset at it.”
 REUTERS